-The idea of mindfulness may sound like a meditation fad or just another self-help woo woo.
-However, mindfulness-based interventions in addressing overeating and other obesity-related eating behaviors has gained popularity recently.
+The idea of mindfulness may sound like a meditation fad or just another self-help woo-woo.
+However, mindfulness-based interventions in addressing compulsive overeating and other obesity-related eating behaviors have gained popularity recently.
 In fact, a systematic review of related studies on the topic supports its efficacy.

 Kyjean Tomboc is a nurse turned freelance healthcare copywriter and UX researcher.
 After experimenting with going paleo and vegetarian, she realized that it all boils down to eating real food.